bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 ### Benefit Evaluation

-Usually, we evaluate benefits in terms of total network travel times.
+In this example, let us evaluate "benefit" in terms of total network travel times.
 For simplicity, let us assume there are only 1 person per car

 $$ \boxed{tt_{network} = 11.5(300) = 3,450} $$